Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/UAS_and_UAI_Health_Checks.md

 ### UAI Images not in Registry

-If output is similar to the following, the pre-made end-user UAI image is not in the user's local registry \(or whatever registry it is being pulled from, see the uai\_img value for details\).
+If output is similar to the following, the pre-made End-User UAI image is not in the user's local registry \(or whatever registry it is being pulled from, see the uai\_img value for details\).
 Locate and the image and push / import it to the registry.

 ```bash
 ncn-w003# cray uas list